-Fig 263 - Numeric keyboard
+Fig 259 - Numeric keyboard

-Enter the time required using the keyboard.

-To record the new time.

-Click the box corresponding to the event again.
+- Enter the time required using the keyboard.
+To record the new time. - > Click the box corresponding to the event again.

 The numeric keyboard disappears and the new time is displayed in the box.

-If the time entered is impossible, the following error message appears (Fig 264).
+If the time entered is impossible, the following error message pops-up (Fig 260).